bmw-software-engineering/trlc/language-reference-manual/LRM.md

   talk about a HEAD revision instead of a specific versions.
 * Add user-defined tuple types to allow e.g. a item + revision pairing of data.
-* Allow check specifications directly in the `.rsl` files.
 * Add subtypes of integral or string types with special semantics (e.g. Markdown) or positive integers.